Florida State Minority Supplier Development Council

 SCORE is a 501(c)(3) nationwide nonprofit association dedicated to educating entrepreneurs and helping small businesses start, grow, and succeed.
 Pinellas County SCORE offers free personal and confidential mentoring, educational workshops and business tools.
 Business mentoring services are provided by both active and retired business executives and entrepreneurs who donate their time and expertise as mentors.
 Our free workshops cover a broad variety of topics including writing a business plan, advertising and marketing strategies, negotiating leases, applying for patents and registering trademarks, and navigating local government licensing and regulatory issues.
 SCORE is a resource partner with the U.S. Small Business Administration.

-The Clearwater Regional Chamber of Commerce is a founding partner of Clearwater Business SPARK and supports the network with strategies and initiatives to encourage innovation among existing businesses, and to promote entrepreneurship and new business development both locally and throughout the region.
-Some of the Chamber’s priorities for the network include recruitment of employers and jobs to Clearwater, working with educators to support curriculum for job training, and elevating the profile of Clearwater regionally and beyond.
-In addition, the Chamber facilitates community involvement through mentorship, educational programs and seminars, collaborative opportunities and committee engagement.
-Visit the Chamber’s website for exclusive discounts and free installation on Bright House business internet services, and receive $50 toward a Chamber membership or renewal.
+Amplify Clearwater (formerly known as the Clearwater Regional Chamber of Commerce) is a founding partner of Clearwater Business SPARK and supports the network with strategies and initiatives to encourage innovation among existing businesses, and to promote entrepreneurship and new business development both locally and throughout the region.
+Some of Amplify Clearwater’s priorities for the network include recruitment of employers and jobs to Clearwater, working with educators to support curriculum for job training, and elevating the profile of Clearwater regionally and beyond.
+In addition, Amplify Clearwater facilitates community involvement through mentorship, educational programs and seminars, collaborative opportunities and committee engagement.
+Visit Amplify Clearwater's website for exclusive discounts and free installation on Bright House business internet services, and receive $50 toward a Chamber membership or renewal.

 Prospera (Formerly known as HBIF) is the leading Hispanic economic development, nonprofit organization that specializes in providing bilingual assistance to Hispanic entrepreneurs trying to establish or expand their businesses.
 For over 25 years, Prospera has provided business seminars, individual consulting sessions, access to business grants and loan facilitation process.
 These resources help support Hispanic entrepreneurs at no cost.
 As a partner of Clearwater Business Spark, our team of business development consultants is dedicated to guide and support the Hispanic entrepreneurs in building, developing and growing their business.